APLMOOC/APLMOOC/docs/course/ch3/part2.md

 Monadic `!` : Factorial

 The factorial ``!`` function multiplies together the whole numbers from 1 up to its argument.
 By convention ``!0`` is 1.
-For arguments that are not whole numbers it returns the gamma function, so it is defined for any number.
+For arguments that are not whole numbers it returns the gamma function, so it is defined for any number except the negative whole numbers.

 ```apl
       !0 1 5 10